wardaLyns/EMVCoParser/README.md

 # EMVCoParser
-A QR Code is an ISO 18004-compliant encoding and visualization of data.
-And then EMV technologies create specifications pertaining to the use of QR Code for payment purposes.
-This library are created to parsing those EMVCo Spesification.
-For Example :
-String that we retrieve from the QR are seems like bellow :
-**0107JohnDoe0208MarieAnn03090107Jakarta04090207Bangkok**
-And the table for the result parsing are seems like this :
 | Tag | Len | Subtag | Len | Value |
 | --- | ---- | --- | --- | --- |
 | 01 | 07 | - | - | JohnDoe |
 | 02 | 08 | - | - | MarieAnn |
 | 03 | 09 | 01 | 07 | Jakarta |
 | 04 | 09 | 02 | 07 | Bangkok |

+A QR Code is an ISO 18004-compliant encoding and visualization of data.
+And then EMV technologies create specifications pertaining to the use of QR Code for payment purposes.
+Above are example of EMVCo QR mapping result.
+And this library are created to parsing those EMVCo Spesification.

 # How to use
 Example : You want to get value JAKARTA, then you should know the Tag, and Subtag of it.
 In case JAKARTA the tag is 03 and the subtag is 01.